acbilson/chaos-content/posts/insights/how-to-enforce-obedience.md

 I dug through Tim's archives for a few minutes and unearthed two additional articles that I found helpful: {{< outref src="https://www.challies.com/articles/momentary-obedience-forever-honor/" name="Momentary Obedience, Forever Honor" >}} and {{< outref src="https://www.challies.com/articles/use-the-rod-lose-the-child/" name="Use the Rod, Lose the Child?" >}}

 I found several synonyms to the word "require" in these articles, such as "enforce," "force," and "demand."
 Tim uses strong language, but that doesn't mean he advocates abusive forms of power.
 In fact, he believes his readers already know that he doesn't mean "anger-filled beatings but restrained, physical discipline that is done out of love and never tips into abuse" (Use the Rod, Lose the Child?).
-His use of procative physical language seems to be focused on shaking parents out of a stupor, but he does draw a correlation between the use of physical discipline and a child learning how to obey.
+His use of provocative physical language seems to be focused on shaking parents out of a stupor, but he does draw a correlation between the use of physical discipline and a child learning how to obey.
 Which leads into the next question...

 # Intended Audience